betocostadev/betocostadev/README.md

 ### Hello, I'm [Beto](https://betocostadev.github.io/) 🤓

 ## I'm a very curious person who happens to write code for a living!
-- 👨‍💻 I'm currently working as a front-end developer @[Take 5](https://take5lms.com/)
+- 👨‍💻 I'm currently working as Tech Lead and Front-End developer @[Take 5](https://take5lms.com/) Group.
-- 👨‍🏭️ I'm working mostly with Vue.js and Quasar.js
+- 👨‍🏭️ I'm working mostly on the Front-end with some projects like an Admin panel using Vue 2 and Quasar.js.
+A game-like LMS using Vue 3 with Tailwind CSS.
+An LMS using Vue 3, and Quasar.js, and also a new React Native App using Native-Base, Redux Toolkit, and RTK Query.
 - 👨‍🎓️ I enjoy learning how stuff works.
-In my spare time, I study and create side-projects using React, Redux, React Native, Node.js, Express, GraphQL, MongoDB, and more.
+In my spare time, I study and create side-projects using React, React Native, and I learn something about A.I. using Python.
-- 🇧🇷👾️ I'm a Brazilian, born in 86, working with IT, and always learning IT & Development.
-I also enjoy reading, playing games, and listening to podcasts when I have some time.
+- 🇧🇷👾️ I'm a Brazilian, born in 86, working with IT, learning IT, and I also like to spend time reading books, playing games, and listening to podcasts.
 - 🏋‍♂️️ I also force myself to go to the gym every day (Sadly I don't succeed often)

 ### My networks: